 Key Facts About Georgia's 10-Day Rule

 When a DUI stop occurs in Georgia, drivers are given paperwork which arresting officers may describe as a temporary permit to drive.
 However, the form provided is, in fact, an administrative request for license suspension, which will take effect unless the driver takes quick action to appeal that suspension within 10 days of the traffic stop itself.
-Failure to initiate that appeal in a timely manner results in an automatic 12-month license suspension that begins 30 days following the initial arrest.
+Failure to initiate that appeal in a timely manner could result in an automatic license suspension for up to 12 months that begins 30 days following the initial arrest.

 It should be noted that not everyone who is stopped for suspected DUI will be subject to the onerous 10-day rule.
 However, it will apply to categories of drivers such as: